What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Be Selective, Maximize Your Moments

 For weeks I’d hit the water, and blindly point my board dead downwind – drifting, wobbling, and waiting for a swell runway to appear.
-When a runway arrived, all the wobbling that came before had me too gassed to paddle hard.
+When a runway did finally arrive, all the wobbling that came prior had me too gassed to paddle hard.
 Success for me started by sitting down, looking upwind, and spotting a sequence of big whitecaps.
 Only then would I stand up, so I could attack with full energy.

 Screen Shot 2025-10-05 at 10.09.49 PM

 Paddle bracing is not photogenic.
-But learning to use my paddle to save falls, and save energy went far.
-It started when a friend challenged me to maintain paddle contact with the water throughout my stroke — even as I reset it.
-The more the paddle became a support tool for stability, the more mobile I became.
+But learning to use my paddle to save falls, and save energy sparked big breakthroughs.
+They started when a friend challenged me to maintain paddle contact with the water throughout my stroke — even as I reset it.
+The more my paddle became a support tool for stability, the more mobile I became.
 I could seek out swells, and better, get to them with full energy for takeoffs.

-What I Wish I Had Known About SUP Foiling the Gorge
+What I Wish I Had Known About Downwind SUP Foiling the Gorge

 Progression in the Gorge is Not Linear Because …

 Water levels, river currents, wind directions – all of ‘em affect how swell energy organizes on the river.
 I can’t detail the impacts of each variable.
 But I wish I knew of the severity of their impacts sooner.
-One afternoon getting up onto foil is a breeze.
+Cross chop, bumps lining your takeoff runway — one afternoon getting up onto foil is a breeze.
 I’ve got this!
 The next day, you can barely stand on your board.
 I suck.
 You don’t suck.
 Gorge variables are in play.
 Chin up.

 Eddy Patricelli is a co-owner of Big Winds.
-See why he thinks downwind SUP foiling is the best winter sport ever here
+See why he thinks downwind SUP foiling is the best winter sport ever here.
+Find more of Bob Stawicki’s fantastic photography at iwasphotographed.com.
+Dan Gavere is an awesome downwind SUP foiling instructor.
+Reach him at dangavere.com/foil